kansoapp/cloud-aws-carbon-model/README.md

 # 🧮 Modeling attempt on the carbon footprint related to the consumption of data center's services

 For the sake of our estimation, we consider that the carbon footprint of a data center can be further subdivided in four different carbon footprints:
-1. Emissions from running a data center
+1. Emissions from consuming public cloud's services
 2. Emissions from manufacturing IT equipments and air conditioners
 3. Emissions from transferring data from the data center to other data centers and to the internet
 4. Embodied emissions from building the data center

-## 1. Emissions from running a data center
+## 1. Emissions from consuming public cloud's services

 Our model is limited to emissions due to IT equipments, air conditioning and electrical losses and is suddivided as emissions from:
   * A. Running compute primitives (EC2)